Welcome To My Mind

 - Some companies call it the total of all the wire in the cable (not including shielding).
 That makes for a big number, but it's useless information; It's like a car company telling you the total combined horsepower of all their models.

-- Others state it as what each run of wire is.
-That usually leaves out how the workload is divvied up between the wires, so you have to work it out for yourself; It's like a list of horsepower ratings with no corresponding models.
+- Others state what each run of wire is, but they leave out their function (how many are being used for what), so you have to work it out for yourself; Now you have your individual horsepower ratings,... but no corresponding models.

-- Then there's the crazies like me, who state it as the total AWG of each main conductor ("Hot" & "Neutral"), with the Ground conductor getting a separate listing.
-This tells you exactly what's inside and what its function is (a novel idea, I know), so you will always know exactly what you're getting.
+- Then there's the folks like me, who state it as the total AWG of each main conductor ("Hot" & "Neutral"), with the Ground conductor getting a separate listing.
+This tells you exactly what's inside and what its function is, so you will always know exactly what you're getting (a novel idea, I know).

 Q. Why do you cover the plug housings with heat shrink tube on your speaker cables?